zaidanjaria/Stack-and-Queue/README.md

 # stack
-stack data structure code in C
+stack And Queue data structure code in C